-SARS-CoV-2 has not been detected in water sources and there is currently no evidence suggesting waterborne transmission of COVID-19 or other related coronaviruses.
+SARS-CoV-2 has not been detected in drinking water sources and there is currently no evidence suggesting waterborne transmission of COVID-19 or other related coronaviruses.
+SARS-CoV-2 genetic material has been detected in surface waters which receive untreated or partially treated wastewater or combined sewer overflows (Study 1, Study 2).
+Both conventional wastewater and water treatments are expected to be effective against SARS-CoV-2.
 The US Centers for Disease Control and Prevention currently consider the risk of transmission of COVID-19 through water to be low.
 At this time, standard water safety guidance should be followed and no additional COVID-19 precautions are recommended by WHO or other organizations.

 Want to know more about faecal-oral transmission of COVID-19?

 - Can COVID-19 be transmitted by faecal-oral routes?

 - What is faecal-oral transmission?

 - Can transmission occur via aerosolized faeces?